 The same road classifications (arterial, collector and local) would apply in rural areas, but the traffic volumes traditionally would be less than defined above.
-As a result, the number of travel lanes for higher functioning roads may be less than

-- defined.
-It is the functionality of such roads that is critical, and care should be exercised to ensure the road's principle function is protected regardless of volume. - f) Notwithstanding 3.10.2 d) ii) the main access route may be through low density areas should no other option be feasible.
+As a result, the number of travel lanes for higher functioning roads may be less than defined.
+It is the functionality of such roads that is critical, and care should be exercised to ensure the road's principle function is protected regardless of volume.